-Working pattern: Full-time
+Working pattern:

+Full-time

 The University of Cambridge has a Hybrid Working Policy that aims to enable as many staff as possible to work in a hybrid way if they so wish, whilst recognising that some roles will include tasks that can only be performed on University premises.

-The Department of Genetics is seeking to appoint a postdoctoral Research Associate to start as soon as possible to work with Dr Yucheng Wang on the analysis of ancient environmental DNA (aeDNA).
+The Department of Genetics is seeking to appoint a postdoctoral Research Associate to start as soon as possible to work with Professor Richard Durbin on the computational genetic analysis of ancient environmental DNA (aeDNA).

 This post will contribute to the Ancient Environmental Genomics Initiative for Sustainability (AEGIS) international consortium project funded by the Novo-Nordisk Foundation and the Wellcome Trust.
 In this project a very wide range of ancient sediment DNA samples from a mixture of agricultural and extreme environments will be sequenced.
 The resulting aeDNA data will be analysed to help understand genetic and ecological responses to climate change, so as to inform development of more robust agro-ecosystems for the future.

-The work will primarily cover computational biology development and analysis on large scale but extremely low coverage ancient metagenome data, with also occasional field work for sample collection.
-Specifically, it involves:
+The work will involve computational genomics methods development and analysis of large scale but extremely low coverage ancient metagenome data.
+Specifically, goals include: